 The Revd Liz Barnes, Assistant Curate in our benefice, has been appointed to the post of Priest-in-Charge of Great Oakley, Wix and Wrabness and Curate-in-Charge of Tendring and Beaumont-cum-Moze in the Deanery of Harwich.
 While we will be sorry to see her and Mick go, we wish Liz all the best for her future ministry.

 Liz's last Sunday with us will be on 18 September and there will be a lunch after the morning services (more details in due course).
+Liz is to be Licensed for her new roles at a service to be held at 7-30pm on Tuesday, 11th October, at Tendring.
 Please pray for Liz and Mick as they prepare to move from Messing.

 Building Work at St John the Baptist, Layer de la Haye: The building works associated with the new porch are progressing well.
 We were able to start work at the turn of the year.
 The builders started with the concrete raft on which the porch extension will be built.
 This was followed by the construction of the trench for the environmentally friendly toilet.
 They have already linked up to the water and electricity supply, running pipes and cables from the area of the outside tap.
 Our fabulous flower arrangers will soon be able to collect the water from inside the church.